Contemporary Research Theory and Methods in Social and Pedagogical Contexts EDUC51017

 The assessment consists of:

-3. Oral assessment: participation in a mini-viva to discuss and defend chosen research approach outlined in essay or dissertation research proposal (10%)
+Participation in a mini-viva to discuss and defend chosen research design outlined in summative assessment 2.

 Intended Learning Outcomes of Course